trigvi/telegrammo/README.md

 Telegram let's you only create 20 bots.

-This app, given one Telegram bot, let's you define infinite sub-bots in your own database.
+This API let's you work around that, by allowing the creation and management of unlimited sub-bots for one Telegram bot.
+Sub-bot details and subscribers are stored in your own db.
 Here's how it works in a nutshell:

 * Create a main bot directly on the Telegram app.
 * Add main bot settings to this API's configuration file.
 * Setup and run this API.
 * Tell Telegram this API's webhook URL for your main bot.
-* Use this API to define sub-bots, it will automatically store subscribers.
+* Use this API to define sub-bots.
 * Telegram users will be able to subscribe to a sub-bot.
 * Use this API to send messages to all subscribers of a sub-bot.